valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * resize the page and see if everything looks all right
 * click on a blog post of your choice and see if the page renders properly
 * if you're an admin, check if you see an 'edit' and 'delete' icon in the top left corner below the header image
-* resize the page and see if everything looks all right
+* resize the blog post page and see if everything looks all right
 * click on the 'Shop Here' button and see if you're redirected to the webshop

 **Loyalty Programme app**